2005 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Market activity: 2005-D Penny (RD)

-The 2005-S DCAM penny represents San Francisco Mint’s exclusive collector-only production, featuring the coveted Deep Cameo finish that creates dramatic contrast between frosted designs and mirror-like fields.
+The 2005-S DCAM penny represents the San Francisco Mint’s exclusive collector-only production, featuring the coveted Deep Cameo (DCAM) finish.
+DCAM describes a proof coin where the frosted, raised design elements contrast dramatically against mirror-like background fields — this sharp contrast is what collectors specifically seek.

 With a controlled mintage of 3,344,679 pieces, these proof pennies were struck twice on high-tonnage presses using specially prepared dies, ensuring exceptional detail reproduction.
-A premium example pricing $891 at a 2009 auction.
+A premium example reached $891 at a 2009 auction.

 2005-S DCAM Penny Price/Grade Chart